ashionky/home-assistant.io/source/_integrations/refoss.markdown

 ## Prerequisites

-- The device needs to be connected to the local network first.
-There are two ways to connect devices to the local network:
+- Devices need to be connected to the local network first.
-  - Using the Refoss app (download and install the Refoss app on Google Play) to connect devices to the local network.
+- Devices and Home Assistant must be connected to the same network.
-  - Using the Web page to connect devices to the local network.
-    - The computer/mobile phone is connected to the device factory Wi-Fi.
-    - In the browser, access the address 10.10.10.1, then select the local Wi-Fi needed for device configuration.
 - The integration will occupy port: 9989.
 {% include integrations/config_flow.md %}